 def scrolldown(e)

-book is a gray bar naming the chapter and offering back and forward
+each chapter of this book there is a gray bar naming the chapter and

-links.
-It is enclosed in a <nav class="links">
+offering back and forward links.
+It is enclosed in a

-Have your browser give this links bar the light gray background a real
+links bar the light gray background a real browser would.

 showing scripts, styles, and page titles at the top of every page you